 Scalability is still a huge problem for managing revocations within an PKI.
-OCSP tries to improve the efficiency and time inaccuracy of RCLs, but also creates a lot of security issues (confidentiality, integrity and availability).
+OCSP tries to improve the efficiency and time inaccuracy of CRLs, but also creates a lot of security issues (confidentiality, integrity and availability).
 When I was reading the OCSP RFC I kept thinking about these security issues, because these issues have serious implications on the validity of the PKI.
 I Also was genuinely surprised by the fact that the RFC stated that error messages should not be signed (since this allowed easy denial of service attacks by sending fake responses).
 Current implementations in web browsers could be considered as messy, since they implement three different kind of revocation checking which are not sound in security as a whole.
 OCSP-Stapling could be the silver bullet for this problem, but it needs to become required to become security sound.
 Requiring OCSP-Stapling can however impose serious availability problems once such OCSP systems goes down.
-I cannot determine if OCSP-Stapling can solve the scalability problem, but seems like a huge step forward compared to the implementation state its currently at.
+I cannot determine if OCSP-Stapling can solve the scalability problem, but it seems like a huge step forward compared to the current implementation state.

 Goodwin, M. (2015, Nov 23).
 Improving Revocation: OCSP Must-Staple and Short-lived Certificates.
 Retrieved from Mozilla Security Blog: https://blog.mozilla.org/security/2015/11/23/improving-revocation-ocsp-must-staple-and-short-lived-certificates/

 ImperialViolet.
 (2012, Feb 05).
 Revocation checking and Chrome's CRL.
 Retrieved from ImperialViolet: https://www.imperialviolet.org/2012/02/05/crlsets.html